Table Of Contents

 • Hijacking of accounts (50%)

-Meanwhile, most apps have fewer than three security certifications, while IT-owned apps are more likely to use SSO.
+Meanwhile, most apps have fewer than three security certifications, while IT-owned apps are more likely to utilize single sign-on (SSO).
 Similarly, many organizations had not prioritized cybersecurity and compliance:

-But, more organizations are implementing zero trust policies to improve their cloud security, according to Fortinet:
+More organizations are implementing zero trust policies to improve their cloud security, according to Fortinet.
+Consider this:

 What organizations hope implementing zero trust policies will achieve.

-Apart from cloud security concerns, organizations pointed the following as the biggest unforeseen factors to slowing or stopping cloud adoption, according to the 2022 Cybersecurity Insiders - Fortinet:
+Apart from cloud security concerns, organizations pointed to several other issues as the biggest unforeseen factors that slow or stop cloud adoption.

 • Lack of visibility (49%)